Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

 What is Cumulative Reasoning?

-Large language models (LLMs) have made remarkable advances in a variety of applications, including language translation, problem-solving, etc., but they still struggle to provide stable and accurate answers for complex tasks.
+Large Language Models (LLMs) have made remarkable advances in a variety of applications, including language translation, problem-solving, etc., but they still struggle to provide stable and accurate answers for complex tasks.
 For instance, LLMs frequently make errors when solving high school maths problems.

 1. Proposer: Initiates the reasoning by suggesting potential steps based on the current context.